Leveraging Instagram for restaurants with hundreds of locations

 Having passed the 700 million registered user mark and over 400 million users who use the app every day, Instagram is an undeniably influential force in our day to day lives.
 Instagram also boasts 1 million active advertisers and in March 2017 alone, over 120 million Instagrammers visited a website, got directions, called, emailed, or direct messaged to learn about a business based on an Instagram ad.

 Additionally, posting food photos has become an obsession for Instagrammers.
 We all know someone who has that pre-dining photo ritual - it's as if restaurants have become new art galleries.
 And Instagram is the curator.

-If your restaurant brand has yet to leverage the power of this platform, here are a few tips:
+If your a restaurant marketer and have yet to leverage this powerful network, here are a few tips: